vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 :::

-Moreover, if you’re exposing your API to the outside world, an interface can act as a clear contract for your endpoints, making it easier for consumers to understand what’s on offer without wading through implementation details.
-It’s not just ceremony here, it’s about separating the "what" from the "how" in a way that actually reduces clutter and improves maintainability.
+Moreover, if you're exposing your API to the outside world, an interface can act as a clear contract for your endpoints, making it easier for consumers to understand what's on offer without wading through implementation details.
+It's not just ceremony here, it's about separating the "what" from the "how" in a way that actually reduces clutter and improves maintainability.
 </Answer>
 </QuestionAnswerBox>